arsy786/workout-mern-app/README.md

     POST /api/workouts - Create a new workout routine.
     PATCH /api/workouts/:id - Update a workout by ID.
     DELETE /api/workouts/:id - Delete a workout by ID.
+    POST /api/auth/register - Register a new user
+    POST /api/auth/login - Log in an existing user

 ### Frontend